Gasin faith

-Gasin faith refers to belief and rituals surrounding gods of the household in Korean shamanism.
+Gasin faith refers to belief and rituals surrounding household deities in Korean shamanism.
 These deities, called gasin, are believed to protect the various objects (such as jangdok) and rooms of the house.

 Joryeong faith

 The faith of Joryeong is the deification of one's ancestors.
 The earliest mention of the faith is in the Samguk Sagi, a Medieval Korean history book, which mentions the 'golden chest' of Kim Alji, the first member of the Gyeongju Kim clan.
 This bears resemblance to modern ancestor worship.
 In the modern Honam region in southwest Korea, Koreans keep a large pot in the house, filled with rice.
 This is called the Jeseok Ogari, and holds rice.
 The Jeseok Ogari is accompanied with Mom Ogari, which are smaller potteries.
 The name of the ancestor or rice is put in the Mom Ogari.
 In the Yeongnam region, Jeseok Ogari and Mom Ogari is called Sejon Danji and Josang Dangsegi.
 In festivals and birthdays, the family holds a jesa to the Jeseok Ogari and Mom Ogaris.
 In the jesa, the family prays for good harvests and prosperity.
 Curiously, the Joryeong faith seems to be based on a matriarchic entity called 'Josang Halmae', or 'Grandmother Ancestor'.